Tutorial: Configure hybrid Azure Active Directory join for managed domains

 - The value for DeviceTrustType must be Domain Joined.
-This is equivalent to the Hybrid Azure AD joined state on the Devices page in the Azure AD portal.
+This setting is equivalent to the Hybrid Azure AD joined state on the Devices page in the Azure AD portal.

 To check the service details:

-- Open Windows PowerShell as administrator.
+- Open Windows PowerShell as an administrator.

 Connect-MsolServiceto connect to your Azure tenant.

 - Verify that Enabled is set to True.

 Troubleshoot your implementation

 If you experience issues with completing hybrid Azure AD join for domain-joined Windows devices, see: